-Not too long ago, I was struggling to keep my head above water, trying to manage and do WAY too much.
+Not long ago, I was struggling to keep my head above water, trying to manage WAY too much.
 Unfortunately, this predicament isn't something that happens to me only.
-In fact, I know MANY businesses, organizations and individuals that have or currently are incredibly stressed out and exhausted due to juggling too many roles, hats, or whatever you label all of your work and personal life responsibilities.
+I know MANY businesses, organizations, and individuals that are currently under incredible stress, and exhausted due to juggling too many hats.

-I know that sometimes there just isn't a way out of it.
-Hiring someone is just not feasible.
-There's no time to recruit an intern, and volunteers, though great, just don't have the skills to do what you need done.
+Sometimes it seems there just isn't a way out of the chaos.
+Hiring someone is not feasible.
+There's no time to recruit an intern.
+And volunteers, though great, just don't have the right skills.

-By the time Friday afternoon rolls around, I can feel that my body is ready to stop.
-My focus starts to go onto other things like baking, sewing projects, house shopping, hiking, getting the garden ready....everything else but business related work.
-Though I'd LOVE to stop and just dive right in to these other projects, I can't do that always.
-There is an endless list of things to get to in my business.
-I get even more weird about finishing my week a few hours early because, we're supposed to work until 5pm, AT LEAST, if we want to advance our careers, or so I've been reading.
-"Lean In" is what Sheryl Sandberg COO of Facebook tells us in her new book.
-But, all I want to do is lean into some of my red forest cupcakes that I'm dying to make!...
+By the time Friday afternoon rolls around, I feel like I've hit a wall.
+My focus starts to go onto other things like baking, sewing, house shopping, hiking, getting the garden ready....anything but business-related tasks.
+Though I'd LOVE to dive into these more meditative projects, there is an endless list of things I need to address for my company.
+Apparently, we're supposed to work until 5 pm, AT LEAST, if we want to advance our careers.
+Or so we are told in "Lean In" according to Sheryl Sandberg COO of Facebook.
+But, all I want to lean into are the red forest cupcakes that I'm dying to make!...

 Life is short.
 Even for those that get to live long ones...it still seems so short.

 So, when a young soul is taken, I think...how unfair.
 It is heart-wrenching.
 The news headlines on the shootings of elementary school kids have weighed heavily on my heart and I am beyond words.
 I can't even imagine what the parents of those children are going through.
 I ask everyone to send prayers and loving thoughts their way.
 Light a candle to remember those lost.